Exploration of Interpretability Techniques for Deep COVID-19 Classification using Chest X-ray Images: Introduction

-On the other hand, medical imaging arises as a tremendous alternative candidate for the screening of COVID-19 cases and for discriminating them from other conditions, whereas most of the COVID-19 patients show abnormalities in medical chest imaging \cite{zhang2020covid,narin2020automatic,apostolopoulos2020covid}.
-In this context, Chest radiography (CXR) and Computed Tomography (CT) have been widely used in front-line hospitals for diagnosing COVID-19 cases \cite{kanne2020chest,bernheim2020chest,xie2020chest}.
-In some cases, it was shown that chest CT images have exhibited higher sensitivity than RT-PCR and have detected COVID-19 infections in patients with negative RT-PCR results \cite{xie2020chest,huang2020use}.
-Recent COVID-19 radiology literature has revolved around CT imaging primarily due to its higher sensitivity.
-However, there are several advantages of fostering the use of CXR imaging for the assessment of COVID-19 cases.
-X-ray imaging is cheaper, easier to perform, and less harmful than CT \cite{rubin2020role}.
-Moreover, X-ray machines are much more available than CT scanners, especially in developing countries.
-In addition, with the help of portable X-ray machines, imaging can be performed in the isolation rooms, decreasing the risk of infection transmission during transportation to the CT room, as well as the time needed for disinfecting the CT equipment and room \cite{jacobi2020portable}.
+However, medical imaging emerges as a great alternative candidate for screening COVID-19 cases and discriminating them from other conditions, as the majority of infected patients exhibit abnormalities on medical chest imaging~\cite{zhang2020covid,narin2020automatic,apostolopoulos2020covid}.
+In this context, chest radiography (CXR) and Computed Tomography (CT) are widely utilised in front-line hospitals for diagnosis~\cite{kanne2020chest,bernheim2020chest,xie2020chest}.
+In certain instances, chest CT images have been demonstrated to exhibit higher sensitivity than RT-PCR and have detected COVID-19 infections in patients with negative RT-PCR results~\cite{xie2020chest,huang2020use,omer2020covid,ai2020correlation}.
+Nevertheless, there are numerous advantages to encourage the use of CXR imaging in clinical practice, such as faster diagnosis, infection control, and lesser harmfulness than CT~\cite{rubin2020role,harahwa2020optimal}.
+Moreover, X-ray machines are far more readily available than CT scanners, especially in developing countries.
+In addition, with the help of portable X-ray machines, imaging can be performed in the isolation rooms, decreasing the risk of infection transmission during transportation to the CT room, as well as the time needed for disinfecting the CT equipment and room~\cite{jacobi2020portable}.
+Despite its limitations, CXR is more widely available than CT across the globe and is widely utilised for COVID-19 screening~\cite{jacobi2020portable}.